knachinen/ai_beginner/aiffel/on_boarding/README.md

 Hello, world!

-this is a practice to use git. it is connected with a token.
+This is a practice to use git.
+It is connected with a token.